fcivaner/hashdir/README.md

 # hashdir

-A command line tool to calculate hash of directory trees using various hash algorithms.
+A command line tool to calculate hashes of directory trees using various hash algorithms.

 ## installation